Closure of home, business or publicly accessible area

 When a trade stock of drugs, production or storage is found, the mayor can close a premises.
 This applies to both residential and business premises and premises open to the public.

-Purpose closure
+Purpose of closure

 The measure is designed to: